the Framework of Learn4Dev SDC organizes together with other donors a Webinar Series on Political Economy Analysis throughout 2017 with ECDPM.

 Here you can watch the entire Webinar.

-The aim of the webinar was to present ECDPM’s five lens analytical framework for unpacking political economy actors and factors in specific sectors, as well as in regional dynamics.
+ECDPM has developed a five lens analytical framework for unpacking political economy actors and factors in specific sectors, as well as in regional dynamics.
 This tool has been applied for country level political economy analysis in the water sector.
 It has also been applied for analysing aspects of regional level dynamics in the water sector.

-The aim of the webinar is to understand that while poverty reduction essentially depends on raising incomes through employment, the political economy of employment creation is extremely complex.
+While poverty reduction essentially depends on raising incomes through employment, the political economy of employment creation is extremely complex.
 Policies to address employment sit at the nexus of trade policy, industrial policy, social policy, all affected by the business environment and rule of law.
 Additional complexity is brought by the need to promote "decent jobs".

-In this webinar, development practitioners acquire a better understanding of the diversity of tools available to assess fragile contexts.
+Development practitioners acquire a better understanding of the diversity of tools available to assess fragile contexts.
 They learn from practical experiences of donor agencies (particularly the EU) that have sought to select - and if needed combine - analytical tools to determine how best to intervene in fragile states and regions.

 This concluding seminar will take up how light PEAs might be taken up in the daily work and include amongst others a synthesis on key lessons learned of the series as well as evidence on the benefits when applying a PEA – what changed through PEAs – better project outcomes?
-About the involved organizations: